 Since 2015, rail traffic noise has been calculated according to the revised Schall 03.
 In view of the significantly higher noise levels we are now faced with, we are obliged to plan considerably better noise protection measures – we are well prepared for this.

 We calculate aircraft noise according to national and international regulations:

 - Aircraft noise protection zones according to the Aircraft Noise Act (AzB/AzD)

-We have extensive experience in the field of aircraft noise monitoring.
+In addition, we optimize flight routes according to noise pollution criteria as a basis for assessment procedures and have extensive experience in the field of aircraft noise monitoring.